 Never Value Growth, Learning, or Doing Your Best

 These values suggest that life is a process, an evolution of constant growth and learning that naturally unfolds from doing one’s best.
 Productivity, responsibility, and happiness all stem from applying ourselves to life fully…and giving it all we can.

 Let’s be clear: This sounds like effort…perhaps even real work.
 And…it is!

 Such values are toxic to the wimp, and any one of them could undermine years of wimp training very quickly.
 So stay away!

-If you child doesn’t learn so quickly, show them that you will do the work for them.
+If your child doesn’t learn so quickly, show them that you will do the work for them.
 Remember: Use lots of words, explain it over and over…but in the end, do not require them to work hard.
 You do it for them.
-You must teach them that you will work harder at their life than they do.
+You must teach them that you will work harder in their life than they do.
 Now, this leads us to the final lesson.

 Always Allow Them to Have an Excuse and Give Up Easily

 Regardless of the situation, be interested in their excuses of how hard it is, or how someone else was mean or cheated them.
 Engage and discuss their excuses, and then let them give up.
 Require no staying power or real effort.
 This is always in your mind, so you must believe their excuses and let them off the hook.